trueos/trueos-docs/trueos-handbook/preinstall.rst

 problems occur with a device, begin with a web search for the term "FreeBSD" plus the type and model of the hardware.
 This search shows any known issues with the device.
 If there are too many search results, concentrate on the most recent hits, as oftentimes previously problematic hardware has since been fixed or the missing driver will be available in an upcoming release of FreeBSD.
-If a problem occurs with a device thought to work but does not, or there are no existing problem reports for your hardware, please help improve hardware support for all FreeBSD and
-|trueos| users by :ref:`Reporting a bug <Report a bug>` so the issue can
-be addressed by the developers.
+If a problem occurs with a device thought to work but does not, or there are no existing problem reports for your hardware, please help improve hardware support for all FreeBSD and |trueos| users by :ref:`reporting the bug <Report a bug>` so the issue can be addressed by the developers.

-The rest of this section provides an overview of the different supported hardware.
+The rest of this section is a brief overview of the different supported hardware.

 .. index:: Supported Processors